skizoom/CodingChallenge/README.md

     - Feel free to demonstrate an example in the code.
 3. If you added any tests to the code, which approach did you use and why?
 4. How would you add any new data sources to the `/api/hotels/` endpoint in the future?
-5. How would you secure the API so that only authorized clients can use it?
-    - You don't need to implement this unless you want to.

 ## Running Instructions